niemopen/niem-naming-design-rules/ndr6src.md

 ## 3.5 NIEM model representations: XSD and CMF

 The abstract metamodel has two concrete representations:  NIEM XSD and NIEM CMF.
 These are equivalent representations and may be converted from one to the other without loss.
-(NIEMOpen provides free and open-source software tools that perform the conversion; see <code class="uri-nb">https://github.com/niemopen/ntac-admin/tree/main/tools</code>.)
+(NIEMOpen provides free and open-source software tools that perform the conversion; see <uri>https://github.com/niemopen/ntac-admin/tree/main/tools</uri>.)

 Every version of NIEM has used a profile of XML Schema (XSD) as a NIEM model representation.
-In XSD, a NIEM model is represented as a schema assembled from a collection of schema documents.
+In XSD, a NIEM model is represented as a [schema](#dot) assembled from a collection of [schema documents](#dot).
 Every aspect of the metamodel is represented in some way by a schema component.

 XSD as a model representation directly supports conformance testing of NIEM XML messages through schema validation.
 However, JSON developers (and developers working with other formats) cannot use XSD to validate their messages.
 Nor do they want to read XSD specifications of message content.
 For this reason, NIEM 6 introduces the Common Model Format (CMF), which is a NIEM model representation intended to support all developers.

 CMF is the result of applying the NIEM framework to the information requirements in the metamodel.
-That result is a NIEM-based [message type](#def), which is part of a [message specification](#def), which is published in [CMF](#ref).
-In CMF, a model is represented as an instance of that [message type](#def); that is, a CMF [message](#def), also known as a [model file](#def).
+That result is a NIEM-based [message type](#dot), which is part of a [message specification](#def), which is published in [CMF](#ref).
+In CMF, a model is represented as an instance of that [message type](#dot); that is, a CMF [message](#dot), also known as a [model file](#def).

 CMF is a technology-neutral model representation, because: